CumulusNetworks/docs/content/cumulus-netq-44/Installation-Management/Install-NetQ/NetQ-Appliance-Setup-clstr-op.md

 9. Repeat Steps 4-9 for each additional worker node (NetQ On-premises Appliance).

-10. The final step is to install and activate the NetQ software using the the CLI:
+10. The final step is to install and activate the NetQ software using the CLI:

 {{<netq-install/install-with-cli version="4.3" deployment="onprem-cluster">}}